 Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters

 Part of my collection of Camoing Gaz Bleuet 206 and 270 stoves.

-Years later, I purchased Camping Gaz Bleuet 270 Micro Stove, which used a sealable CV270 220-gram or the CV470 450-gram canister.
-The 270 was also super easy to use just like the Bleuet 206.
-But now, I could detach the stove from the fuel canister for easier packing.
-Still had the same freezing issue with the 270 stoves as the Bleuet 206.
-Another disadvantage to this stove was you could only use the Camping Gaz canister with this stove.
-All other stove manufacturers use a threaded connector canister.
+A few years later, I upgraded to the Camping Gaz Bleuet 270 Micro Stove, which used the sealable CV270 (220-gram) or CV470 (450-gram) canisters.
+The 270 was just as easy to use as the 206, but now I could detach the stove from the canister, making it more convenient for packing.
+However, it still had the same freezing issue as the earlier model.
+Another downside was that the Bleuet 270 could only be used with Camping Gaz canisters, while most other stoves use threaded connectors for fuel canisters.

+Camping Gaz Turbo 270 Conversion for Threaded Fuel Canisters